obszczymucha/obs-shaderfilter/README.md

 Shaders can either be entered directly in a text box in the filter properties, or loaded from a file.
 To change between the two modes, use the "Load shader text from file" toggle.
 If you are entering your shader text directly, note that you will need to use the "Reload effect" button to apply your changes.
 This can also be used to reload an external file if changes have been made.
-OBS shaders are written in HLSL.
+OBS shaders are written in OBS version of HLSL.

 The option is provided to render extra pixels on each side of the source.
 This is useful for effects like shadows that need to render outside the bounds of the original source.